“French Elzevir or French Oldstyle was

 “French Elzevir or French Oldstyle was derived from types popularized in France in the eighteenth to early nineteenth centuries [Beaudoire, 1909], and again became popular in the late nineteenth and early twentieth centuries, with several variations identified only by a supplemental number. […] The have been made by a number of [American] foundries […] French Oldstyle faces were the inspiration for MacFarland and De Vinne.”
 [McGrew 1993]

-The earliest of these American revivals may be Central’s all-caps French Old Style and French Old Style No. 2 which had a lowercase and more sizes.
-[1892 specimen] BB&S shows an all-caps French Old Style and a related Elzevir with lowercase and italics.
-[1893 specimen] By 1906 ATF had revised it as Lining French Oldstyle No. 552.
+Among the earliest of these American revivals are Farmer’s Cadmus (before 1889), Dickinson’s French Elzevir No. 1 [1890 ad], and Central’s French Old Style (all caps) and French Old Style No. 2 (w/ lowercase) [1892 specimen].
+Barnhart Brothers & Spindler shows an all-caps French Old Style and a related Elzevir with lowercase and italics [1893 specimen].
+By 1906 ATF had revised it as Lining French Oldstyle No. 552.
 Monotype’s version was No. 71.
 MS&J’s was French Elzevir.

-According to Loy, Gustav F. Schroeder cut the lowercase of French Old Style for Central Type Foundry, and that he later cut an 18-point size of a French Old Style No. 2 for Pacific States Type Foundry.
+According to Loy, Gustave F. Schroeder cut the lowercase of French Old Style for Central, and later cut an 18-point size of a French Old Style No. 2 for Pacific States.
 [MacMillan]